Chakra Gods and Goddesses

 Root Chakra Gods and Goddesses

 The gods Brahma, Indra, and Ganesha are associated with the root chakra.
 The feminine energy or goddess of the root chakra is known as Shakti or Kundalini.
-Extensive information about the root chakra can be found in the article Root Chakra Meaning.
+Extensive information about the root chakra can be found in the article Root Chakra Symbol Meaning.

 Root Chakra Gods